andykuszyk/andykuszyk.github.io/2022-07-06-pki-certificate-management.md

 - The difference between a TLS certificate and an SSH certificate.

-Having covered these basics, I'll then walk though a practical example of using certificates for TLS via a local `nginx` proxy, modelling the client/server TLS you often see on the web.
+Having covered these basics, I'll then walk though a practical example of using certificates for TLS via a local `nginx` proxy, modeling the client/server TLS you often see on the web.

 Hopefully by the end of the post, you'll have a clearer idea of what